myrix/quartz-pages/content/Doors of Trithius/Suggestions/2024-10 October/2024-10-29/October suggestions/Write-up.md

 # Write-up text v.
 2

-Here's a design suggestion for unbounded scaling abilities and a possible variant of recipe and ability discovery mechanic: \<link\>
+Here's a suggestion for possible design direction for unbounded scaling abilities and a possible variant of recipe and ability discovery mechanic: https://myrix.github.io/quartz-pages/Doors-of-Trithius/Suggestions/2024-10-October/2024-10-29/October-suggestions/Text---Unbounded-scaling-abilities/Text

-Nothing urgent, so check out when you have time and it's convenient.
+Not urgent, so check out when you have time and it's convenient.

 Started writing it a while ago and hadn't time to polish it, so if there's any inconsistencies or missing things or whatever, or questions or comments or queries for elaboration, tell me and I'll update.